More results...

 The Trash Bash is an initiative dedicated to tackling plastic pollution and raising awareness about the harmful effects it has on marine ecosystems.
 By rolling up your sleeves and participating, you’re making a real difference for the environment while enjoying a morning at the beach.

-The first Trash Bash of the year will take place at Sunset Beach (end of Forata Drive) on Saturday, 18 January, from 9am to 11am.
-Join the clean up this Saturday and be part of the vital mission to protect our oceans.
+The April edition of Trash Bash will take place at Sunset Beach on Saturday, 19 April, from 9am to 11am.
+Join the clean-up this Saturday and be part of the vital mission to protect our oceans.

 What to Bring: